Italian Wedding soup is a hearty, classic soup made on the stovetop! This recipe comes together quickly for the perfect weeknight meal!

 Instructions

-- Add all meatball ingredients except olive oil to a large mixing bowl.
+- Add ground beef, ground pork, bread crumbs, Parmesan, parsley, egg, salt, oregano, and pepper to a large mixing bowl.
 Gently mix until fully combined.
 Shape into small meatballs, about 1 inch in diameter.

-- Heat 2 tablespoons olive oil in large dutch oven over medium high heat.
-Add about half the meatballs and cook about 3 minutes per side, turning to brown all over.
-Transfer to plate.
+- Heat 2 tablespoons olive oil in a large Dutch oven over medium-high heat.
+Add about half of the meatballs and cook for about 3 minutes per side, turning so they can brown on all sides.
+Transfer to a plate.
 Repeat with remaining meatballs.

-- Add 1 tablespoon olive oil to the same dutch oven and reduce heat to medium low.
-Add the onion, carrots and celery and cook 5 minutes, until softened.
-Add garlic and cook 30 seconds, or until fragrant.
-Season with salt, pepper, and dill.
+- Reduce heat to medium and add onions, carrots, and celery to the Dutch oven, adding additional oil if needed.
+Cook for 6 minutes, or until softened.
+Add garlic and cook for 30 seconds, or until fragrant.
+Season with pepper and dill.

-- Add pasta and meatballs to the pot and cook 8-10 minutes, until pasta is tender and meatballs are cooked through.
+- Add pasta and meatballs to the pot and simmer for 8-10 minutes, until pasta is tender and meatballs are cooked through.
 During the last minute of cooking, add spinach and let it wilt.
+Taste and season with additional salt and pepper if desired.

 - Serve hot, sprinkled with shredded Parmesan cheese.